Media and Area Studies (MARS)

 Graduation Requirements

 In the course of the programme, students obtain in total 120 ECTS credits, including the obligatory courses.
-Moreover, students will have to pass the state exam, which consists out of the defence of the final thesis and a 2000-word academic essay on a randomly allocated topic in the field of media and areas studies.
+Moreover, students will have to pass the state exam, which consists of the defence of the final thesis and an oral examination in the field of media and areas studies.

 MARS FORMS